Philippians Chapter Three

 Philippians 3:4 & 5

-though I myself have reasons for such confidence.
-If anyone else thinks he has reasons to put confidence in the flesh, I have more: circumcised on the eighth day, of the people of Israel, of the tribe of Benjamin, a Hebrew of Hebrews; in regard to the law, a Pharisee;
+even though I certainly have grounds for putting confidence in such things.
+If anyone else thinks he has grounds for putting confidence in human qualifications, I have better grounds: b’rit-milah on the eighth day, by birth belonging to the people of Isra’el, from the tribe of Binyamin, a Hebrew-speaker, with Hebrew-speaking parents, in regard to the Torah, a Parush,

 Paul begins to list seven things that could have given him confidence in the flesh.
 He does this as sort of a my religion versus yours comparison.
 He is saying that, if there is anyone that thinks they are all that with regards to the law, they probably cannot even match his qualifications much less the standards of God.
 The first thing that he mentions is the fact that he was circumcised on the eighth day according to the law.
 This tells us that he came from a religious family who raised him according to the Mosaic Law.
 The second thing that he lists is the fact that he is a full blooded Jew unlike many of the Judaizers.
 The third thing he lists is the fact that he is not just from any tribe but was descended from Benjamin who was the son of Jacob's right hand.
 The fourth qualification that he lists is the fact that he was a part of the religious system and the fifth is that he was a Pharisee who was considered the best of Israel.